kjonina/B8IT110/README.md

 ## 2nd August
 #####
-- fixed other pages on the website
+- fixed other pages on the website going.
+Like how it looks

 ##### Time Series Analysis
-- getting things d
+- getting things done with Time Series Analysis.
+- Examining which one is the best for analysis